 Be it any advanced disk/drive, can it be an alternative for the dynamic disk?
 Practically No!
-A dynamic disk by definition is the best ever product that allows you to create unlimited volumes to save up huge data.
+A dynamic disk by definition is the best product that allows you to create unlimited volumes to save up huge data.
 If used as a boot drive, it can run heavy programs.
-Hence, if you are trying to cope up with the storage issues on your device then converting your basic disk to dynamic foreign disk will definitely work.
-This article will elaborate about the ways you can proceed with this conversion.
+Hence, if you are trying to cope up with the storage issues on your device then converting your basic disk to a dynamic foreign disk will work.
+This article will elaborate on the ways you can proceed with this conversion.

 Before heading towards the answer to a question i.e. what is a dynamic drive?
 Let’s see what exactly the drive is offering.
-On the top, one of the amazing features of dynamic foreign disc is the creation of unlimited volumes on the disk.
+On the top, one of the amazing features of the dynamic foreign disc is the creation of unlimited volumes on the disk.
 Though this feature got an alternative in way of extended partition on a basic disk.
 Creating unlimited volumes mean, huge space for running the programs and saving data on the drive.
 This dynamic disks also help to make the disk configuration changes.
-All the information about the configuration is saved on disk management database.
-The dynamic disks are compatible with windows 7, 8 and 10.
+All the information about the configuration is saved on the disk management database.
+The dynamic disks are compatible with windows 7, 8, and 10.
 This article explains all about the dynamic disks in depth.
-It also provide ways to convert the basic disk to dynamic disks.
-Moreover, a third party recovery software solution is presented for data recovery.
+It also provides ways to convert the basic disk to dynamic disks.
+Moreover, a third-party recovery software solution is presented for data recovery.
 Here are the topics that would be discussed in detail.

-As for now, you are familiar about the dynamic disk and how it is different from the basic disk in general, then let’s check the differences on the whole.
+As for now, you are familiar with the dynamic disk and how it is different from the basic disk in general, then let’s check the differences on the whole.
 This section will provide the set of differences between the basic disk storage and dynamic disk storage along with the types of volumes that can be created.

 Basic disk storage is the common disk space available on the devices.
-As a normal partition, it is supported by MS-DOS, Microsoft Windows 95, Microsoft Windows 98, Microsoft Windows Millennium Edition (Me), Microsoft Windows NT, Microsoft Windows 2000, Windows Server 2003 and Windows XP.
+As a normal partition, it is supported by MS-DOS, Microsoft Windows 95, Microsoft Windows 98, Microsoft Windows Millennium Edition (Me), Microsoft Windows NT, Microsoft Windows 2000, Windows Server 2003, and Windows XP.
 As this basic storage is meat to run the hard disk, so it is termed as the basic disk.
 As the name implies, the disk storage carries the set of basic volumes i.e. primary partitions, extended partitions, and logical drives.
-In case of Windows NT 4.0, some of the other basic volumes that can be created are volume sets, stripe sets, mirror sets, and stripe sets.
-In case, if you are trying to install windows XP, then all these multidisc volumes should be backed up and deleted or else you can convert your basic disk to dynamic disk.
-If you are looking for convert to dynamic disk meaning, then you would find it in next sections.
+In the case of Windows NT 4.0, some of the other basic volumes that can be created are volume sets, stripe sets, mirror sets, and stripe sets.
+In case, if you are trying to install Windows XP, then all these multidisc volumes should be backed up and deleted or else you can convert your basic disk to dynamic disk.
+If you are looking for convert to dynamic disk meaning, then you would find it in the next sections.

 As the name implies, it uses the free space available on the disk.
 Be it a single region or multiregional, you can extend it on the same disk.
-If extended on multiple disk, then it would be termed as the spanned volume.
+If extended on multiple disks, then it would be termed as the spanned volume.

 The volume that has its data interleaved between multiple disks is termed as striped volume.
 This means the data would be alternatively saved on multiple physical disks.
 It is sensitive towards any potential fault and cannot be mirrored or extended.

 This one is also fault-tolerant.
-As its data can be stripped on array of three or more than three disks.
+As its data can be stripped on an array of three or more than three disks.
 In case, if the disk fails to work or corrupted carrying the RAID 5 volume, then due to features like parity, the RAID 5 can be recreated.

-Step 1: In the main menu of windows, select the option of this PC and right click it.
-In the drop down menu, select the option of manage.
+Step 1: In the main menu of windows, select the option of this PC, and right-click it.
+In the drop-down menu, select the option of manage.

 Step 2: In the manage window, select the option of disk management.